v8/v8.dev/src/blog/understanding-ecmascript-part-4.md

 ArrowParameterList => ConciseBody
 ```

-... we'd be in trouble!
+We couldn't choose the correct production with limited lookahead.
 Imagine we had to parse a `AssignmentExpression` and the next token is `(`.
 How would we decide what to parse next?
 We could either parse an `ParenthesizedExpression` or an `ArrowParameterList`, but our guess could go wrong.

-FIXME: LR(1) maybe here

 ### The very permissive new symbol: CPEAAPL

+We'd like to specify the grammar in such a way that it's possible to parse JavaScript according to it with limited lookahead.

 The spec solves this problem by introducing the symbol `CoverParenthesizedExpressionAndArrowParameterList` (`CPEAAPL` for short). `CPEAAPL` is a symbol that is actually an `ParenthesizedExpression` or an `ArrowParameterList` behind the scenes, but we don't yet know which one.

-The [productions](https://tc39.es/ecma262/#prod-CoverParenthesizedExpressionAndArrowParameterList) for `CPEAAPL` are pretty permissive, allowing all constructs that can occur in `ParenthesizedExpression`s and in `ArrowParameterList`s:
+The [productions](https://tc39.es/ecma262/#prod-CoverParenthesizedExpressionAndArrowParameterList) for `CPEAAPL` are very permissive, allowing all constructs that can occur in `ParenthesizedExpression`s and in `ArrowParameterList`s:

 ```grammar
 CPEAAPL :